Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ### Conclusion

-In conclusion, our CRISPR simulation and chimera maker project aims to provide acomprehensive tool for genetic engineering and research purposes.
+In conclusion, our CRISPR simulation and chimera maker project aims to provide a comprehensive tool for genetic engineering and research purposes.
 By combining AI, 3D modeling, and bioinformatics, it will be able to accurately predict the outcomes of CRISPR modifications, aid in the creation of chimeric DNA sequences, and provide a virtual laboratory for safe and efficient experimentation.
 We believe that this tool has the potential to significantly improve the efficiency and accuracy of genetic engineering and contribute to our understanding of genetics.

 ## Appendix A: DNA Format Proposal